fivepointnine/AD2CSV/README.md

 To use:
 1. Copy over the script and the csv file in the same folder
 2. Load powershell, and launch the script
+3. Enter the location of the csv file
-3. type the start of your domain i.e google
+4. type the start of your domain i.e google
-4. type your tld(do not include a .) i.e com
+5. type your tld(do not include a .) i.e com
-5. Let the script work its magic.
+6. Let the script work its magic.
 ## Features:

 - **Dynamic Configuration:** Prompt for domain, top-level domain, and organizational unit.